Pessac

 Pessac ([pɛsak]; Peçac) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
 It is a member of the metropolis of Bordeaux, being the second-largest suburb of Bordeaux and located just southwest of it.
 Pessac is also home to Bordeaux Montaigne University and the Institut d'études politiques de Bordeaux.

 Geography

 Pessac is located in the south of the Bordeaux metro area and is surrounded by Bordeaux, Talence, Gradignan, Canéjan, Cestas, Saint-Jean-d'Illac and Mérignac.

 The western part of the commune is part of the Landes de Bordeaux.

 History

+The Hôtel de Ville was established in 1868.

 Early in World War II (June 22, 1940), the town was the scene of a quadruple execution on the firing range of Verthamon.
-Four communists militants, one of whom, Roger Rambaud, was not yet 17, were among the escapees from the military prison in Paris, were killed in the utmost secrecy by soldiers of the Third Republic.
-This case, classified "Secret Defense" for 70 years, has recently been revealed by the historian Jacky Tronel in the history magazine Arkheia.
+Four communist militants, one of whom, Roger Rambaud, was 17-years-old, were among the escapees from the military prison in Paris, were killed secretly by soldiers of the Third Republic.
+This case, classified "Secret Defense" for 70 years, was revealed by historian Jacky Tronel, in a 2010 article in the history journal Arkheia, which focuses on the history of the French Great South-West region.